GeneticxCln/OpenAgent/README.md

 - t: add a tag to the selected block
 - g: go to block by ID or number

+Tip: In the default chat prompt, type the shortcut key and press Enter (e.g., type `o` then Enter to fold/unfold the selected block).

 Programmatic hooks (for non-interactive usage):
 - save_session(path=None) → Path: persist current blocks/selection to JSON
 - load_session(path=None) → int: restore a session; returns number of blocks